PIs: Benjamin Han, MD, MPH, Ellen Lee, MD, Alison Moore, MD, MPH, FACP

 Applications for the 2023 MSTAR Program will be open in the fall- of 2022.
 Please continue to check back here for further updates.

 In order to apply to the UCSD MSTAR Program, students must fulfill the following requirements:

 - Any allopathic or osteopathic medical student in good standing, who will have successfully completed one year of medical school at a U.S. institution before starting the program is eligible to apply.

 - Applicants must be citizens of the United States or must have been lawfully admitted for permanent residence.
 Individuals on temporary or student visas are not eligible.

 - Students holding PhD, MD, DVM, or equivalent doctoral degrees in the health sciences are not eligible to apply.

 - Applicants may not hold another award, grant or participate in another program concurrently with the MSTAR program.

 Students are responsible for finding and contacting their own Home Institution Home Faculty Sponsor.
 Please note that your Home Institution Faculty Sponsor is different from your UCSD research mentor.
-Your Home Institution Faculty Sponsor should be a faculty member from YOUR medical school who will be able to provide you with some mentoring or guidance when the MSTAR programs at UCSD ends.
+Your Home Institution Faculty Sponsor should be a faculty member from YOUR home medical school who will be able to provide you with some mentoring or guidance when the MSTAR programs at UCSD ends.
 As part of the application process, you need to submit the Home Institution Faculty Sponsor form alongside the NIH-style biographical sketch of the Home Institution Faculty Sponsor.

-You can apply with or without a mentor.
+You can apply with or without a UC San Diego mentor.
 If you are applying without a mentor, our program staff will match you with a faculty mentor after you will have been accepted to the program.
 If you prefer to look for a mentor on your own, here is a list of faculty who are currently open to mentoring MSTAR students.
 MSTAR UCSD Potential Mentor List.pdf

 For more information about the MSTAR program, please email us at email@example.com